 How to pick the best time?
 That eventually depends on your preferred holiday and the activities that you would like to do.

-Looking for a great place to stay in Mauritius?
+Looking for a great place to stay next to some beautiful beaches in Mauritius?
 Check out: 10 Great resorts in Mauritius for high and lower budget

 Tips for visiting the beaches in Mauritius